aidenclpt/SoftDesFinalProject/docs/ResultsPage.md

 ![](./area_demo.gif)

-Finally, this gif shows how a user can draw in paths and shapes to attraction information and images of nearby parks!
+Finally, this gif shows how a user can click a point on the satellite image to find attraction information and images of nearby parks!

 ![](./api_demo.gif)